 Following the death of his father in mysterious circumstances, young Martin Wells becomes fearful of something that lurks in the shadows.
 His stepsister Rebecca is then called in by his school because Martin is sleeping during class.
 She finds that their mother Sophie has gone off her psychiatric meds and so makes the decision to take Martin to her place.
 There Rebecca sees the figure that lurks in the shadows too.
 However, social services insist on repatriating Martin with Sophie.
 Rebecca starts digging into her mother’s past concerning the time when she was placed in a psychiatric institution and befriended a girl named Diana who had a rare disorder that caused light to burn her skin.
 Rebecca and her boyfriend Bret move into her mother’s house where they determine to find what it is that has brought Diana back from death.

 Lights Out – not to be confused with or related to the classic Arch Oboler horror radio series Lights Out (1934-47) – is a feature-length directorial debut for Swedish director David F. Sandberg.
 Sandberg had previously made the film as a three-minute short Lights Out (2013) starring Lotta Losten (who appears as Billy Burke’s assistant in the opening scenes here).
 This gained attention and was promoted by James Wan, director of high-profile horror films such as Saw (2004), Insidious (2010) and The Conjuring (2013), who acts as co-producer through his Atomic Monster production company.
-The script comes from Eric Heisserer who has specialised in writing genre scripts for other people’s material with the likes of A Nightmare on Elm Street (2010), Final Destination 5 (2011) and The Thing (2011), although he did subsequently write the script for Denis Villeneuve’s Arrival (2016) and Bird Box (2018).
+The script comes from Eric Heisserer who has specialised in writing genre scripts for other people’s material with the likes of A Nightmare on Elm Street (2010), Final Destination 5 (2011) and The Thing (2011), although he did subsequently write the script for Denis Villeneuve’s Arrival (2016), Bird Box (2018) and Bloodshot (2020).